Don’t wait for things to get tough to improve your bottom line. Track these spend management KPIs to guard your business against economic uncertainty.

 Now that we’ve seen the benefit of cost-reduction efforts, the question arises of where to focus your efforts to gain the most savings with the lowest amount of effort.
 There are two major categories of costs, fixed and variable.
 Fixed costs consist of things like rent, labor, and insurance.
 These types of expenditures are difficult to reduce without introducing some form of great hardship, so you need to look elsewhere.

-One great area of focus that is often overlooked is indirect spend.
-Indirect spend is defined as any spending on goods or services that are not used directly in the manufacture or distribution of your product.
+One great area of focus that is often overlooked is managing indirect spend.
+This spend management KPI is defined as any spending on goods or services that are not used directly in the manufacture or distribution of your product.
 It’s a relatively broad category that can include anything from office supplies or IT equipment to business trips and convention fees.
 It should come as no surprise, then, that this category can cover a wide range of expenditures.